JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 2. Install dependencies
-The following dependencies need to be installed to make code compile.
+The following dependencies need to be installed to make the code compile.
 - libgtk3-dev
 - libxtst-dev